 Research Skills: Students will learn some fundamentals of archaeological documentation, including sampling, zooarchaeology, quantitative data analysis, and how to prepare written reports on their findings.
 We will work cooperatively in groups to develop and address research questions and regularly share our observations with community members.

 Boat Use: You will be given the opportunity to drive boats if you choose to do so which is part of a valuable professional skillset.
 Boat driving is recommended but not required for Historical Ecology and Coastal Archaeology.
 Students who wish to drive boats at BMSC must hold a PCOC and valid first aid certificate and will participate in an introductory boat check-out on the first day of orientation.

 Prerequisite: For undergraduate credit, an introductory course in Archaeology or permission of the Instructor.
 For graduate credit, acceptance in an MA, MSc or PhD program in biology, environmental studies or anthropology (or by permission from the instructor via application).

 Physical requirements: Students must be comfortable in boats and with traversing rough, slippery, and forested terrain in all weather.
 They must also be able to lift, carry, and/or operate equipment weighing up to 20 lbs.

 This archaeology course will be primarily working with previously excavated material.
-We will be camping overnight at a remote location at least once but we will not be spending extensive time excavating at a ‘dig’.
+We may be camping overnight at a remote location for one night but we will not be spending extensive time excavating at a ‘dig’.
 However, we will be regularly conducting day trip hikes and traveling by boat to conduct field visits throughout the course.Apply Now